Flipped Eyelids: Causes, Symptoms, and Treatments

 Symptoms of Flipped Eyelids

-Flipped eyelids may cause redness, watery eye, blurred vision, or sensitivity to light.
+Flipped eyelids may cause redness, watery eyes, blurred vision, or sensitivity to light.
 Patients often notice discomfort while blinking, dryness, or changes in appearance.
-Floppy eyelid syndrome can show as loose lids flipping easily when touched, sometimes visible in photos.
+Floppy eyelid syndrome can present as loose lids that flip easily when touched, sometimes visible in photos.

-While images help, Dr. Kopelman advises that only a professional exam confirms the cause.
-Left untreated, flipped eyelids raise the risk of developing infections or corneal ulcers, leading to potential vision loss.
+While images can help, Dr. Kopelman advises that only a professional exam can confirm the cause.
+If left untreated, flipped eyelids increase the risk of infections or corneal ulcers, which can lead to vision loss.
 Quick treatment can prevent long-term damage.

 How Doctors Treat Flipped Eyelids